kbuffington/Georgia/README.md

 ### Thanks

 Thanks goes to Peter for fb2k.
 Also massive thanks to Marc2003 for foo_jscript_panel.
 Also, 90% of the playlist is ripped directly from TheQwertiest's amazing "CaTRoX (QWR)" theme.
 Thanks to him for his hard work, putting up with my stupid ideas, and letting me use it here.
+The LibraryTree is all WilB's work, I just modified it to fit the theme and stripped out a few of the more advanced features that would be hard to support.